AlmogBaku/ninja-forms-1/README.md

 Shortcodes have been re-implemented.
 They are used like so: `[ninja_forms id=#]` where # is the ID number of the form you want to display.

-## Testing and Developmemt

-This section describes how to install a docker development environment to develop and test Ninja Forms functionality

-1. Clone the repo
-2. `cd` into the `ninja-forms` directory
-3. run `composer install`
-4. run `yarn`

-Once you have your packages installed, install your docker environment

-1. run `yarn env install`
-2. run `yarn env start` to start your environment
-   1. You should be able to view your development site at: `http://localhost:8889`
-3. run `yarn env stop` to stop your environment

-To test your php code with phpunit

-1.  run `yarn env test-php`

-To test you javascript code

-1. run `yarn test:unit`

-If you find that your javascript unit testing are failing and the errors mention `obsolete snapshot`, try running

-`yarn test:unit -u`

-The `-u` flag clears out old snapshot allowing for the creation of new ones.

 ## Use

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/)